 Mr. McCole is a payment technology executive and brings a broad range of industry experience to Posera Board of Directors.
-Mr. McCole currently is the Director of Mobile Commerce Strategy for Infinite Peripherals, Inc. Previously Mr. McCole was a special consultant to Bab Carr, the Chairman and CEO of Heartland Payments Systems Inc., ("Heartland"), where he was charged with developing Heartland's integration strategy for Restaurant Management Systems ("RMS") and for creating a multi-product margin stack model for the Company.
+Mr. McCole is currently the President of POSophist, Inc. Mr. McCole formerly was the Director of Mobile Commerce Strategy for Infinite Peripherals, Inc. and Mr. McCole was a special consultant to Bab Carr, the Chairman and CEO of Heartland Payments Systems Inc., ("Heartland"), where he was charged with developing Heartland's integration strategy for Restaurant Management Systems ("RMS") and for creating a multi-product margin stack model for the Company.
 Global Payments Inc. acquired Heartland in April, 2016 for \$4.3 billion USD.
 Mr. McCole also served as a principal for Atomic Mobile Payments in Dawsonville, Georgia and was a vice president of Hypercom Solutions Group in Scottsdale, Arizona.
 Mr. McCole has a Bachelor of Arts degree in history from Florida Atlantic University.